EmaVet/m-marketing-director/README.md

 ## What I bring to GitHub APAC

-**Regional depth.** Four years running ANZ at GoCardless, then a global partner function across APAC and UK at Employment Hero, then global marketing across ANZ, UK, and USA at Raisely.
+**Regional depth.** Four years running ANZ at GoCardless, then a global partner marketing function leader across APAC and UK at Employment Hero, then global marketing across ANZ, UK, and USA at Raisely.
 Different markets, different buyers, different playbooks — I've had to know the difference.

 **Full-funnel ownership.** Demand gen, ABM, partner marketing, events, brand, lifecycle, PR — I've run all of it, often simultaneously, with accountability for pipeline and revenue.